ArtArtArtArt/KMSVault/1EvergreenNotes/importance of luck in complex systems, influence of believing in luck on behavior.md

 Luck might be not so important for the middle strata - but still is present. **What is it exactly?
 Try testing with an app**

+*I tested it and I saw that 90 percent of the top people change places, and ~1 stops being in the top 10.
+So the difference is not so drastical (but I used top 8).
+If luck is closer to 50% then approx 50 percennt of top ten changes.*

 Thinking that luck does not matter - you become more motivated and hardworking Thinking luck matters - you become more humble and helpful (also study shown in video)